saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 < output omitted >
 </pre>

+In case you wer working with other vendors, you have to pass the appropriate value as the <b>device_type</b>.
 Here are some of the usual suspects I turn to most often:

   |                     | Arista EOS        | Junos         | Cisco IOS-XR     | Cisco NX-OS      | Cisco IOS
   | ------------------- | ----------------- | ------------- | ---------------- | ---------------- | ---------